-How To: Make fire 4 ways without matches by using chemistry
+How to Make fire 4 ways without matches by using chemistry

 Watch this science video tutorial from Nurd Rage on how to make fire 4 ways without matches by using chemistry, without matches or lighters.